 On June 27, 2019 the Company signed a letter agreement with Pan American Silver Corp, (the "Letter Agreement"), through its subsidiary Plata Panamericana SA de CV ("Pan American").
 Pan American previously acquired all of the interests of Canasil in the Sandra Property, including the rights and obligations of Canasil under the option agreement.
-Pursuant to the Letter Agreement, Pan American and the Company agreed to negotiate a formal joint venture agreement to replace the option agreement, and to suspend the operation of the option agreement until the new agreement was entered into.
-During the suspension period, the parties agreed to contribute pro-rata towards the cost of maintaining the Sandra Property in good standing.
+Pursuant to the Letter Agreement, Pan American and the Company agreed to negotiate a formal joint venture agreement to replace the option agreement, and suspended the operation of the option agreement until the new agreement was entered into.
+During the suspension period, the parties contributed pro-rata towards the cost of maintaining the Sandra Property in good standing.

 On March 9, 2020 the Company entered into a Joint Venture Letter Agreement to form a joint venture with Pan American to further explore the Sandra Property.
 The joint venture was formed on March 1, 2021.
-Pursuant to the terms of the agreement the Company has a 40% interest and Pan American has a 60% interest in a new joint venture company, Empresa Minera Sandra-Escobar, S.A.
+The Company has a 40% interest and Pan American has a 60% interest in a new joint venture company, Empresa Minera Sandra-Escobar, S.A.
 De C.V ("EMSE").
 Pan American and the Company will make their proportionate share of contributions.
 The Company is the operator.